Akashdtech/AutoInsights-Python-Package/README.md

     # Explore dataset (prints summary statistics, missing values, and sample records)
     insights.explore_dataset()

-    2. Generate All Visualizations at once:
+Generate All Visualizations at once for the entire dataset:

-    insights.generate_all_plots()  # Creates all available visualizations for the entire dataset at once
+    insights.generate_all_plots()

-    3. Generate Visualization for all the respective columns in the entire dataset:
+Generate Visualization for all the respective columns in the entire dataset:

     insights.plot_histograms()
     insights.plot_line_plots()